Julie-Fabre/LaTeX_PhD_template_UCL/README.md

   \end{itemize}
   ```
 - **Bibliography/Index not showing up**: Ensure you are compiling your document correctly (you need to first run LaTeX, LuaLaTeX or XeLaTeX, then generate the bibliography using bibtex, them make the index using makeindex and finally run LaTeX/LuaLaTeX/XeLaTeX again).
 Make sure there are no typos in your filenames and that you're using the appropriate commands for bibliography and index.
-- **Using LaTeX Instead of XeLaTeX or LuaLaTeX**: Certain features, especially for font handling and Unicode support, require XeLaTeX or LuaLaTeX instead of LaTeX.
+- **Using LaTeX Instead of XeLaTeX or LuaLaTeX**: Certain features, especially font handling and Unicode support, require XeLaTeX or LuaLaTeX instead of LaTeX.

 #### Debugging strategies
 - **Check the prime suspects**: Start by looking at the line number indicated in the error message.
 However, the actual issue might have originated earlier in the document.